endatabas/endb-book/src/sql/queries.md

 ## LIMIT

-No more than the number of rows specified by the `LIMIT` clause will be returned from the query.
+`LIMIT` specifies the maximum number of rows to be returned by the query.

 ```sql
 SELECT * FROM products LIMIT 2;